A HELPFUL GUIDE ON HOW TO SUBMIT A FAN FICTION STORY

 · If possible, depiction of the characters must be according to their generally accepted background, although inspired creativity is allowed.

 · Crossovers are accepted, if they are with Captain Scarlet.
-A certain amount of explanation, or description, might be required to explain the other ‘fanworld’ used in your story.
+A certain amount of explanation, or description, might be required to explain the other ‘fandom’ used in your story.

 · No slash, explicit sex or pornography is allowed.

 · Violence, implicit sex, a certain amount of bad language is allowed (when justified).
-Take note that too much of it might earn your story a suggested R-Rating.
+Take note that too much of it might earn your story a "red rating" tag (see our website's rating system for stories).

-· Do not send in htm or html format.
+· Do not send your submission in htm, html or any web other format.
 When it’s time to put the story online, the webmaster will transfer your file to web format.
 Do not use pdf format either, as that isn’t very practical to beta-read or eventually reformat as web document.

-· Use only black ‘ink’ on white background.
+· Use only black-coloured writing on white background.
 It is easier to read for submission and eventual beta-reading.
-Beta-readers will use a different colour of ink for their corrections and comments.
+Beta-readers will use a different colour for their corrections and comments.

 · Use regular True Type fonts (Times New Roman, Arial, Verdana, Helvetica, Courier, Comic Sans MS, Garamond, Calibri, Trebuchet, Tahoma, etc.).
 Special types of fonts might not be installed on every computer, and in this case will not show as they should on the screen.
 You would then lose whatever effect you are looking for.
 Additionally, some types of fonts can be difficult to read.